ExistensialReset/flowmosr/do-it-yourself/CLEAN_WATER.md

 ---

-STEP 4: TEST YOUR ACTIVATED CHARCOAL
+**STEP 4: TEST YOUR ACTIVATED CHARCOAL**

-Simple test: Put a teaspoon of your charcoal in a glass of water with a few drops of food coloring.
+**Simple test:** Put a teaspoon of your charcoal in a glass of water with a few drops of food coloring.
 Stir for 5 minutes.
 If the water becomes clear, your charcoal works.
 If not, repeat the activation process.

 ---

-HOW TO USE IT IN A WATER FILTER
+**HOW TO USE IT IN A WATER FILTER**

-In the Flow Node Water Filter Guide, place your activated charcoal:
+In the Water Filter Guide, place your activated charcoal:

 - Between the fine sand and the cloth/cotton layer.
 - Make sure water flows SLOWLY through the charcoal layer (fast flow = less filtering).